freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-a-typical-workday-and-tasks/task-50.md

 # --description--

-"Entrances" are the places where you can enter a building or an area, while "exits" are where you can leave.
+`Entrances` are the places where you can enter a building or an area, while `exits` are where you can leave.

 These terms are important in security to control and monitor the movement of people.

-For instance, "The security guard monitors the main entrance to the office."
+For instance, `The security guard monitors the main entrance to the office.`

 # --question--